jumpingrivers/2022-nhs-r-quarto/README.md

 ## Cloud Computing :cloud:

-You should have access to a [space on Posit Cloud](https://posit.cloud/spaces/293797/content/)
+You should have access to a [space on Posit Cloud](https://posit.cloud/spaces/293797/content/).

+You should have recieved joining instructions from NHS R Conference.

+There is nothing else to set up in advance of the session.

 ## Materials :books: